Creating the Streets We Want

 In what was once the Les Halles market district, this pedestrian-friendly street is still a favored spot for dining out or picking up provisions.

-William H. Whyte described streets as the "river of life", a phrase that vividly captures the spirit of sociability that infuses Turkey's largest city.
+William H. Whyte described streets as the "river of life," a phrase that vividly captures the spirit of sociability that infuses Turkey's largest city.

 Istanbul's Grand Bazaar—One of the World's Oldest and Best Social Spaces

-The Grand Bazaar is one of the largest and oldest covered markets in the world with 61 covered streets and over 4000 shops.
+The Grand Bazaar is one of the largest and oldest covered markets in the world, with 61 covered streets and more than 4000 shops.
 There are five major gates (along with other streets) that connect the Grand Bazaar with other bazaars and areas that are all part of the district.
-The shops in the market include textiles and carpets, countless jewelry shops, spices, souvenirs, cafes, fountains, historic artworks, a series of courtyards.
+The shops in the market include textiles and carpets, countless jewelry shops, spices, souvenir stands, and cafes, alongside fountains, historic artworks, a series of courtyards.
 The rooftops of the Grand Bazaar have cafes, restaurants, toilets, banks, a post office, police station, and a mosque.
+As the center of Istanbul's commercial activity, the social activity that happens therein only strengthens its role as a hub.

 5 Key Takeaways from World-Class Streets